redtexts/texts/mattick_1939_kautsky.md

 individual capitalists but of capital.
 The victories of the workers turned always against the victors.
 The more the workers gained, the richer capital became.
-The gap between wages and profits became wider with each increase of the 'workers' share'.
+The gap between wages and profits became wider with each increase of the 'workers\' share'.
 The apparently increasing strength of labour was in reality the continuous weakening of its position in relation to that of capital.
 The 'successes' of the workers, hailed by Eduard Bernstein as a new era of capitalism, could, in this